June 19, 2018

 Csáthy's group discovered that hydrostatic pressure, which is 10,000 times stronger than ambient pressure, compresses the lattice of atoms in a semiconductor and, therefore, influences the electron arrangement within a two-dimensional electron gas hosted by the semiconductor.
 The strength of the pressure determines which arrangement is favored and tunes the transition between the paired and lined-up phases, making them more tailorable for an application.
 Of the two phases, the paired phase may support a certain type of quantum computing.

 "We can also tune the interaction by engineering the semiconductor," Csáthy said.
 "Say, for example, we grew a semiconductor with a particular width and electron density that we estimated could stabilize the nematic phase.
 Then we've tuned the electron-electron interaction as a result."

 Michael Manfra, Purdue professor of physics and astronomy, electrical and computer engineering and materials engineering, and researchers Loren Pfeiffer and Kenneth West at Princeton University grew the semiconductor samples for this study.
-Yuli Lyanda-Geller, Purdue associate professor of physics and astronomy, provided theoretical support for the understanding on how these electron-electron interactions took place.
+Yuli Lyanda-Geller, Purdue professor of physics and astronomy, provided theoretical support for the understanding on how these electron-electron interactions took place.